Rosa clinophylla

 Rosa clinophylla is a member of the genus Rosa native to the Himalayas, South Asia, and Southeast Asia.

 It is a large shrub growing to 6 m tall and it can grow in swampy areas such as the haors (or beels, jheels) of Bangladesh.
 In contrast, modern roses cannot withstand waterlogging even for two days.
-Seen its tolerant characteristic in tropical regions, experts including A. F. Allen was attracted to it back in 1977.
+Seeing its tolerant characteristic in tropical regions, experts including A. F. Allen was attracted to it back in 1977.